OTFCG/Awesome-Game-Analysis/contribution_guide.md

 ## Step 1: Add the Game Information

-Once you have gathered all the necessary information, add it to the `games.toml` file, adhering to the given format.
+Once you have gathered all the necessary information, add it to the `data/games.toml` file, adhering to the given format.
 Append this information at the end of the file.

 Here's the format you must follow: